 |Working with Python along with different libraries, frameworks and APIs that are written with camel case style guide.||✓|

-If you already have well established PEP 8 source code
+If you already have well established and consistent PEP 8 source code

 I personally prefer camel case style guide for obvious reasons that I’ve mentioned.
 Though, it’s not like I never used PEP 8 before.
 I did and always follow what has already been established as a style guide when I get on board for a project.
 This is because consistency is far more important than personal preferences.
 More on that later.